mmob-tech/public-docs/docs/partners/How-to-Install-the-MMOB-Marketplace.md

 #### Load the integration into the container

-Once the integration has been added into your HTML page, you will have to call the following script to load it.
+Once the integration has been added into your HTML page, you will have to call the script to load it.
+As an example:

 ```
 mmob.init({